ben-web/NC-News-Front-End/README.md

 ### Functionality

-For demonstration purposes, you will be signed into the application as user *Jess Jelly.* Should you wish to view any page as an annonymous user, select the *Sign Out* navigation item.
+For demonstration purposes, you will be signed into the application as user *Jess Jelly.* Should you wish to view any page as an anonymous user, select the *Sign Out* navigation item.

 #### Home and Topic Routes